Updated on November 12, 2020

 Anycubic Photon S 3D printer

 Before Anycubic launched Photon S, Aleksey has used Anycubic Photon 3D printer.
 He used this printer to make his 3D printed scale models and their accessories.
 But unfortunately, Anycubic Photon did not met Aleksey’s needs.
-Almost instantly, he observed that the UV light source of the Anycubic Photon is unsuitable to get small and dimensionally accurate prints, which was his aim.
+Almost instantly, he observed that the UV light source of that resin printer is unsuitable to get small and dimensionally accurate prints, which was his aim.

 “When I first started to 3D print my accessories parts for scale models, I used Anycubic Photon SLA 3D printer.
 I quickly noticed that the UV rays aren’t parallel to each other as well as perpendicular to the LCD screen.
 Luckily, Anycubic has released their updated model – Photon S.”